PIERRE CARDIN 60 Years of Innovation by Jean-Pascal Hesse

 THIERRY MUGLER Galaxy Glamour by Danièle Bott

-Initially trained as a ballet dancer, Thierry Mugler founded his own label in 1975; over the years, his work—architectural, provocative, ultra-stylized, body-conscious and futuristic—has drawn inspiration from film noir, 1950s comic books, robots, the insect world and the wonders of the cosmos.
+Initially trained as a ballet dancer, Thierry Mugler founded his own label in 1975; over the years, his work—architectural, provocative, ultra-stylized, body-conscious and futuristic—has drawn inspiration from film noir, 1950s comic books, robots, the insect world and the wonders of the s.
 Packed with sketches and fashion shots, this monograph offers a visual journey through Mugler’s career as a cutting-edge couturier and purveyor of best-selling fragrances.
 Thames & Hudson, $50.

 PARIS VOGUE Covers 1920-2009 by Sonia Rachline